leoCottret/cbn-leocottret-mods/MODS/XE038/README.md

 I tried to make a modular mod, so you can delete any folder in XE038 with content you don't want (for now!).

 **_TLDR: "The blob has evolved, now a new substance called XE038 is making monsters mutate even further.
-Add late game monsters to challenge your demi-god cyber mutant, big bundle of materials and late game items"_**
+Add late game monsters to challenge your demi-god cyber mutant, late game items and big bundle of materials"_**

 For now:
 - **Monsters** -> intended for experienced players (or masochists)